TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 integrated Ethernet switch peripheral (CPSW9G).

-The following sample applications are key to demonstrate the capabilities of the CPSW9G hardware as welll as the EthFw stack.
+The following sample applications are key to demonstrate the capabilities of the CPSW9G hardware as well as the EthFw stack.

 Demo                               | Comments
 -----------------------------------|--------------